php-fig/fig-standards/proposed/psr-cache.md

     /**
      * Persisting our data in the cache, uniquely referenced by a key with an optional expiration TTL time.
      *
      * @param string       $key   The key of the item to store
-     * @param mixed        $val The value of the item to store
+     * @param mixed        $value The value of the item to store
      * @param null|integer $ttl   Optional.
 The TTL value of this item.
 If no value is sent and the driver supports TTL
      *                            then the library may set a default value for it or let the driver take care of that.
      *
      * @return boolean
      */
-    public function set($key, $val, $ttl = null);
+    public function set($key, $value, $ttl = null);

     /**
      * Remove an item from the cache by its unique key